smikhalevski/roqueform/README.md

 // ⮕ 'Earth'
 ```

-When the field is updated, a parent field value is inferred from the key: for a positive integer key a parent array is
+When the field is updated, a parent field value is inferred from the key: for a key that is a numeric array index,
-created, otherwise, an object is created.
+a parent array is created, otherwise an object is created.

 ```ts
 const carsField = createField();